data-gymnasia/courses/content/programming-in-python/content.md

       | Sidra,sidra_tiwana@example.com,completed
       | Alfonso,alfonso.serrano@example.com,pending

-We save the file and proceed to figuring out how to load it into Python.
+You save the file and proceed to figuring out how to load it into Python.

 _{button.next-step} Continue_